-Travel sickness can be caused by bumpy bus and boat rides, but too much time at home may also lead to uncomfortable symptoms, from excessive daydreaming to green-eyed jealousy.
-Here are 14 sure-fire signs that you need to make a trip abroad.
+Travel sickness can be caused by bumpy bus and boat rides, but too much time at home may also lead to uncomfortable symptoms – from excessive daydreaming to green-eyed jealousy.
+Here are 14 sure-fire signs that you need to set out on your next adventure.

 1. You’ve become a green-eyed monster

 You’re normally such a positive soul.
-But when bronzed colleagues return to work with tales of $1 beers on the beach, moaning about their jetlag, it’s hard to keep on smiling.
-They’ve spent the past two weeks drowning themselves with booze and sunshine, while you’ve been stuck in the office with Nigel from accounts watching the rain.
+But when bronzed colleagues return to work with tales of beers on the beach, it’s hard to keep on smiling.
+They’ve spent the past two weeks treating themselves with booze and sunshine, while you’ve been stuck in the office with Nigel from accounts watching the rain.

 2. You try to recreate holiday memories at home